BreslinIT/neural-network/README.md

 - implemented saving and loading network weights
 - added some stuff for looking at the network in depth
 - some python scripting for generating training data and targets
+- find a way to visually represent the network

 ## things I want to do:
 - improve overall documentation